- Single and Dual 32k Digital MCA & Pulse Processor

 The instrument is suitable for high energy resolution semiconductor detectors, such as HPGe and Silicon detectors, for CZT, but also for scintillation detectors as Nal and LaBr3.
 It can manage positive and negative signals from resistive feedback or transistor reset preamplifier detectors; additionally accepts signals coming from PMT anodes.

-Hexagon can be configured to operate in Pulse Height Analysis (PHA) and in Multichannel Scaling (MCS) acquisition mode; the two modes can even work simultaneously.
-Multiple PHA spectra can be collected in Multispectral Scaling (MSS) mode with no data loss when switching to a new spectrum.
-Besides, the Time-stamped List mode permits time and energy events to be saved (on-board or on host PC) for further analysis.
-Analog input signals as well as internal digital filters outputs can be inspected by the Signal Inspector mode.
-Exploiting the presence of two input channels, Compton/AntiCompton data acquisition is possible basing on Concidence/Anticoincidence criteria.
+Hexagon can be configured to operate in Pulse Height Analysis (PHA) acquisition mode, in Multichannel Scaling (MCS) acquisition mode, or in both PHA and MCS modes simultaneously.
+Multiple PHA spectra can be collected using Multispectral Scaling (MSS) mode with no data loss when switching to a new spectrum.
+The Time-Stamped List mode permits time and energy events to be saved either to on-board memory or to the host PC for offline analysis and post-processing.
+Analog input signals and internal digital filter outputs can be inspected via the Signal Inspector mode.
+Additionally, Compton/AntiCompton data acquisition is supported by taking advantage of the 2-input channel version.

 I/O Equipment and Additional Features